mrkaleArduinoLib/gbj_twowire/README.md

 ## setDelaySend(), setDelayReceive()

 #### Description
-The particular method sets delay for waiting before subsequent sending or receving transmission until that time period expires from finishing that previous transmission.
+The particular method sets delay for waiting before subsequent sending or receiving transmission until that time period expires from finishing that previous transmission.
 * In order not to block system, the method does not wait after a transmission, but before transmissions for delay expiring.
 It gives the system a chance to perform some tasks after communication on the bus, which might last the desired delay, so that the method does not block the system uselessly.
 * In order to reset the delay, put 0 to input argument.